AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 </g>
 ```

 Inline groups might have their own ID's due to some reasons.
 Elements inside of the groups might have classes; set classes to each element you need to react on hovering or selecting.
-All elements that belong to the same class will have the same interactive settings, so be careful with setting them.
-Let's set the classes to the texts.
+All elements that belong to the same class have the same interactive settings, so be careful with setting them.
+Set the classes to the texts.

 ```
 <text class="info" transform="matrix(1 0 0 1 172.5244 131.3237)"><tspan x="0" y="0" fill="#996633" font-family="'ArialMT'" font-size="16.6934">Room 1</tspan><tspan x="-21.189" y="20.032" fill="#996633" font-family="'ArialMT'" font-size="16.6934">11&apos; 0&quot; x 13&apos; 0&quot;</tspan></text>
 ```

-If there are lines demonstrating some extra elements you don't need anymore, find these lines in the code of the SVG image and simply delete them.
+If there are lines demonstrating some extra elements not necessary anymore, find these lines in the code of the SVG image and simply delete them.
 This will simplify your work with the file.

 Now, the SVG image is ready for the further work and transformations.
-For the further info & tutorial, open the [Seat Map](Seat_Map) article.
+For more info & tutorial, open the [Seat Map](Seat_Map) article.

-To explore the SVG file used in this article, <a href="http://static.anychart.com/images/docs/house.svg">download it</a>.
+You can <a href="http://static.anychart.com/images/docs/house.svg">download the SVG file</a> used in this article.